amabraha/18847-Final-Project/REPORT.md

 $L$ is the finite element approximation of the laplacian (with boundary conditions)

+In the next sections, to run the time dependent FEM solver, run `make run_TD` in `exec/`.
+This will create a database of indexed visit files.
+The computed solution will be in `exec/vtk_output/solutionXXX.vtk` where `XXX` is the time index of the file.
+The reference $\Phi$ function that we use will be outputted in `exec/phi_output/solutionXXX.vtk`.

 ## 6. Verification of Time Dependent FEM Solver

 ### General idea